-San Gemini, one of the most beautiful villages in Italy, has retained a fascinating medieval atmosphere.
-The original nucleus seems to have been Casventum, a Roman settlement, in fact, the main street of the oldest part of the village partially follows the route of the Via Flaminia.
-Also in the same area are the Sangemini springs, whose waters fed the thermal baths of this thriving Roman city.
+San Gemini, one of the most beautiful villages in Italy, has preserved a charming medieval atmosphere.
+The original core appears to have been Casventum, a Roman settlement; in fact, the main street of the oldest part of the village partially traces the route of the Via Flaminia.
+Also in the same area are the springs of Sangemini, whose waters fed the baths of this flourishing Roman city.

-Today the waters of the Fonti di Sangemini flow within a park not far from the town, among centuries-old trees.
+Today, the waters of the Sangemini Sources flow within a Park not far from the town, among centuries-old trees.

-Of the various access gates to the village, the main one is the eighteenth-century Roman gate.
-To visit, the Cathedral consecrated to the Patron Saint who also gave the town its name and whose relics are kept under the main altar.
-Knightly tournaments were held in honor of the saint since the 14th century.
+Of the several Gates into the village, the main one is the 18th-century Roman Gate.
+Worth visiting, the cathedral consecrated to the patron saint who also gave the town its name and whose relics are kept under the high altar.
+Knights’ tournaments were held in honor of the saint since the 14th century.

-Even today, keeping that tradition alive, the “Giostra dell’Arme” takes place annually on the occasion of the celebrations for the patron saint, in which knights of the two rival districts compete in a tournament: the Piazza and the Rocca.
+Even today, keeping that tradition alive, the “Joust of Arms” is held annually during the patron saint’s festivities, in which knights from the two rival districts: the Piazza and the Rocca compete in a tournament.

-The central Piazza San Francesco connects the newer and medieval parts of the town.
-The 14th century Church of San Francesco overlooks the same square, the interior of which has 15th-16th century frescoes.
+The central St. Francis Square connects the newer and medieval parts of the town.
+The same square is overlooked by the 14th-century Church of St. Francis, whose interior features 15th-16th-century frescoes.

-Also worth visiting is the majestic Palazzo Canova (now Medici), which was the summer residence of the sculptor Antonio Canova, of which some works remain in San Gemini.
+Also worth visiting is the majestic Palazzo Canova (now Medici), which was the summer residence of sculptor Antonio Canova, whose works remain in San Gemini.

-Outside the city center is the 12th century Abbey of San Nicolò, where San Gemini also lived.
+Outside the city center is the 12th-century Abbey of St. Nicholas, where St. Gemini also lived.

-In San Gemini there is the “Geolab” (Earth Science Laboratory Museum), an interactive space for virtually traveling through the evolution of our planet, with a section entirely dedicated to the geological history of Umbria.
+San Gemini is home to the “Geolab” (Museum Laboratory of Earth Sciences), an interactive space to virtually travel through the evolution of our planet, with a section entirely dedicated to the geological history of Umbria.